 |Independent test problems||1424||1146||173||105||1247||158||19||1373||28||23|

 The following summarizes the meaning of the numbers under the column headings in the above table:

 The mathematical knowledge on this website is freely available for any educational, academic or commercial use.
-Please include the website address and appropriately acknowledge its author in any product incorporating its contents.
+Please include the website address and appropriately acknowledge its author in any document or product incorporating its contents.